Ingredients

 5

-In a bowl add the oat flour, almond flour and cacao powder.
-Mix together and set aside. |
+In a bowl add the oat flour, almond flour, and cacao powder.
+Mix together and set aside.

 6

-Put in a blender pitted dates, coconut oil and 1-2 tsp. ot hot hoter to easen the process of blending.
-Blend until it gets smooth paste.
-Add the date paste to dry ingredients and mix together until it forms a nice thick crumb texture.
-Add to the pan and use your fingers to evenly press down into the pan. |
+Put in a blender pitted dates, coconut oil, and 1-2 tsp. of hot water to ease the process of blending.
+Blend until it gets a smooth paste.
+Add the date paste to the dry ingredients and mix together until it forms a nice thick crumb texture.
+Add to the baking pan and use your fingers to evenly press down to the bottom of the pan.

 7

 Over the base spread evenly quince mousse.
-Allow to cool for a while. |
+Allow to cool for a while in the refrigerator.

 8

-Melt the dark chocolate or cacao paste, if you use, in a small saucepan over low heat.
-Add maple syrup, if you use cacao paste and stir well.
-Pour melted chocolate over the base and quince mousse. |
+Melt the dairy-free chocolate or cacao paste, if you use it, in a small saucepan over a double boiler on low heat.
+Add maple syrup, if you use cacao paste, and stir well.

 9